anjathiart/100-days-of-code/r1-log.md

 ### R1D35 - 20200905
 Related to the commerce project.
 I started reading the Django model and query documentation.
 Might seem a bit late, but having context from problems I've run into thus far makes it more useful in a way.
 I got some tips on good convention with laying out one's models.
 I want to read further on this and then clean up my models and views.

+### R1D36 - 20200906
+Commerce project is messy now.
+I have refactored my models and also rethought my related names.
+It makes more sense now when I do backward relationship queries.
+So even though I have broken everything, I'm understanding a bit better.
+I'm playing around and tweaking and it is taking long but I want to understand and it is engaging for now.